 The Maugher Beach day-use area overlooks McNabs Cove and, with its sand beach and view of Halifax Harbour, reinforces the park's island setting.
-This area includes Garrison Pier, the island's main access point; Maugher Beach, a high quality sand beach and popular island destination; and the area adjacent to the lighthouse.
-Garrison Road, the main travel route on the island, passes through it.
+This area includes Garrison Pier, a main island access point; Maugher Beach, and a high quality sand beach and popular island destination.
+Garrison Road, the main travel route on the island, passes through this area.